Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: More Experimental Results

 \subsection{More Results on the Sample Efficiency}

 We compare the Nodes and PD gap metrics in the experiments of Section \ref{subsection:sample_efficiency}.
-The results in Table \ref{table:more_sample_efficiency_under_less_data} show that AdaSolver significantly outperforms the underlying baselines in terms of PD gap when trained on limited instances, demonstrating much higher sample efficiency.
-Notice that in the distributions where the solvers can solve the instances within the time limit, AdaSolver-IL also explores significantly less nodes.
+The results in Table \ref{table:more_sample_efficiency_under_less_data} show that AdaSolver significantly outperforms the underlying baselines in terms of PD gap with only 1\% of training instances.
+AdaSolver-IL consistently outperforms the GNN baseline in terms of the PD gap.
+Additionally, in the distributions where the solvers can solve the instances within the time limit, AdaSolver-IL explores significantly fewer nodes than the GNN baseline.